WhatCanICallMySelf/rust-no/README.md

 ![](https://github.com/bnjbvr/rouille/raw/principale/logo.jpeg)

-Aren't you _le tired_ from writing Rust programs in English?
-Do you like saying "merde" a lot?
+Aren't you _trött_ from writing Rust programs in English?
+Do you like saying "fan" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
-Would you want to bring some French touch to your programs?
+Would you want to bring some Swedish touch to your programs?

-**rouille** (French for _Rust_) is here to save your day, as it allows you to write Rust programs in French, using French keywords, French function names, French idioms.
+**rost** (Swedish for _Rust_) is here to save your day, as it allows you to write Rust programs in Swedish, using Swedish keywords, Swedish function names, Swedish idioms.

-This has been designed to be used as the official programming language to develop the future French sovereign operating system.
+This has been designed to be used as the official programming language to develop the future Swedish sovereign operating system.

-If you're from the French or any other governement with French as an official
+If you're from Sweden's or any other government with Swedish as an official
 language: I will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).

-You're from Quebec (or elsewhere) and don't feel at ease using only French words?
+You're from Finland (or elsewhere) and don't feel at ease using only Swedish words?

 Don't worry!
-French Rust is fully compatible with English-Rust, so you can mix both at your convenience.
+Swedish Rust is fully compatible with English-Rust, so you can mix both at your convenience.

-Here's an example of what can be achieved with Rouille:
+Here's an example of what can be achieved with Rost:

 ### trait and impl (aka convention et réalisation)